 - a.
-All wood substrates shall be prepared according to ASTM F1482-04, Installation and Preparation of Panel Type Underlayment's to Receive Resilient Flooring. - b.
-All wood panels for use under Johnson Hardwood Public House flooring must be smooth, flat, structurally sound, and free of deflection. - c.
-A combination of wood subfloor and panel underlayment construction shall be a minimum of 1" in total thickness. - d.
+All wood substrates shall be prepared according to ASTM F1482-04 Installation and Preparation of Panel Type Underlayment's to Receive Resilient Flooring. - b.
+All wood panels for use under Johnson Hardwood Cellar House flooring must be smooth, flat, structurally sound, free of defects and free of deflection. - c.
+Wood subfloor panel thickness requirements for the following joist spans: 5/8" minimum over 16" OC. %" minimum over 19.2" OC.
+And 1" minimum T&G over 24" OC. - d.
 There shall be at least 18" of well-ventilated air space (i.e., 1 1⁄2 vents per each 100 SF of crawl space area) beneath all wood subfloors.
-Crawl spaces shall be insulated and protected by a suitable vapor barrier consisting of 6 mil "black" polyethylene sheeting overlapping the seams a minimum of 12" followed by sealing the seams completely using 3" wide clear packing tape.
-Note: Make sure to run the poly sheeting a minimum of 4 to 6" up the stem walls.
+Crawl spaces shall be insulated and protected by a suitable vapor barrier placed over the soil, consisting of 6 mil "black" polyethylene sheeting overlapping the seams a minimum of 12" followed by sealing the seams completely using 3" wide clear packing tape.
+Note: Make sure to run the poly sheeting a minimum of 4 to 6" up the stem walls. - e.
+Wood subfloors installed directly on concrete or over "sleeper" joist systems are NOT acceptable for use under Johnson Hardwood (Cellar House) Flooring.

-- e.
-Wood subfloors installed directly on concrete or over "sleeper" joist systems are NOT acceptable for use under Johnson Hardwood (Public House) Flooring. - f.
-Panels designed as suitable underlayment shall be at a minimum 1⁄4" in thickness, dimensionally stable, fully sanded face to eliminate grain texture or show through and have a written manufacturer's warranty and installation instructions. - g.
-Panels shall be installed according to manufacturer's instructions regarding stapling pattern, sanding and filling of joints, and acclimation to installed environment. - h.
-Johnson Hardwood will not cover or accept responsibility for joint telegraphing, either as a "ridge" or "valley"; grain or texture telegraphing; discoloration of finished flooring due to materials used for filling of voids and defects in the face of the underlayment - i.
-Unacceptable substrates shall be covered using a 1⁄4" or thicker panel underlayment recommended for commercial use.
-Follow underlayment manufacturer's installation instructions fully.

-3. Gypsum and Lightweight Cellular Concrete Substrates
+- f.
+Panels designed as suitable underlayment shall be dimensionally stable, fully sanded face to eliminate grain texture or show through and free of Ledging (raised edges between panels). - g.
+Panels shall be installed according to Local building codes. - h.
+Johnson Hardwood will not cover or accept responsibility for joint telegraphing, either as a "ridge" or "valley"; grain or texture telegraphing; discoloration of finished flooring due to materials used for filling of voids and defects in the face of the underlayment. - i.
+Unacceptable substrates shall be covered using a 1⁄4" or thicker panel underlayment. - 3.
+Gypsum and Lightweight Cellular Concrete Substrates:

-Gypsum and lightweight concrete subfloors and substrates should be in accordance with the listed standards.
+Gypsum, and/or lightweight concrete subfloors and substrates must be in accordance with acceptablein-dustry standards.

 - a.
-Gypsum surfaces shall be in accordance with and properly prepared according to the appropriate ASTM specifications as listed in the above Reference Section.
-Conduct a surface porosity test to ensure that the surface is properly sealed.
-If the water is quickly absorbed stop the installation and contact Johnson Hardwood Technical Services at 1-800-910-3047 or tech@johnsonhardwood.com. - b.
-Check moisture content of the gypsum substrate via the appropriate method according to the ASTM Standards listed above.
-Moisture content of the subfloor/substrate shall not exceed 75% RH or 3 lbs./1,000 sq ft/24 hrs.
-MVER.
-When using the D4263 Test Method no discoloration of the surface should be found. - c.
-All patching compounds shall be recommended for use with gypsum, gypcrete, or lightweight cellular concrete surfaces by the patching compound manufacturer.
-Follow the manufacturer's instructions regarding mixing, use and application. - 4.
+Check moisture content of the gypsum, gypcrete and/or lightweight cellular concrete substrate via the appropriate testing method according to manufacturers' guidelines and/or per ASTM Testing Standards. - b.
+All patching compounds shall be recommended for use with gypsum, or lightweight cellular concrete surfaces by the patching compound manufacturer.
+Follow the manufacturer's instructions regarding mixing, use, and application. - c.
+Place a suitable vapor barrier (i.e., 6 mil poly sheeting) over the Gypsum and/or Lightweight Cellular Concrete prior to commencing with the installation of the flooring. - 4.
 Existing resilient flooring must be single layer only, be firmly bonded to the substrate, flat and smooth with no curling edges or loose seams.
-Must not be of a cushion back, loose-lay, or perimeter bonded floor.

-5. Old Adhesives

-- a.
-Adhesive residue shall be properly prepared prior to the installation of Johnson Hardwood Public House Flooring.
+Must not be of a cushion back, loose-lay, or perimeter bonded floor. - 5.
+Old Adhesives - a.
+Adhesive residue shall be properly prepared prior to the installation of Johnson's Cellar House Flooring.
 It is recommended that mechanical scraping or grinding be used as a primary means of removing old adhesive residue. - b.
 Residues include, but are not limited to carpet, vinyl, VCT, and or wood flooring adhesives. - c.
 Black cutback/asphalt adhesives shall be scraped by hand to remove any loose patches, trowel ridges and puddles so that only a thin residue layer remains.
-This layer shall then be properly covered using a Portland based patching compound properly mixed with the manufacturer's recommended latex/acrylic additive.
-NOTE: SEE THE BELOW WARNING!!! - d.
+This layer shall then be properly covered using a Portland based patching compound properly mixed with the manufacturer's recommended latex/ acrylic additive.
+NOTE: SEE BELOW WARNING!!! - d.
 Do not use chemical adhesive removers.

-WARNING!
+WARNING!!!